One Week in Montréal With Patronicity

 A Community Hub at All Hours– l’Avenue Du Mont-Royal

-Since we stayed on the Plateau for our week in Montréal, many of our days started and ended on l’Avenue du Mont-Royal’s 2.3 km, or 1.4 mile, open street.
+Since we stayed on the Plateau for our week in Montréal, many of our days started and ended on l’Avenue du Mont-Royal’s 2.3 km, or 1.4 miles, open street.

 Open streets are not a new concept, but cities and towns across North America have been adopting them in response to the pandemic at a pace many in the placemaking field never thought possible.
 Many cities have experimented with turning streets over to the people for a day, and those programs have expanded to more days and new parts of cities as their popularity increases.